-As a member of the Foundation Center’s nationwide network of libraries, community foundations, and other nonprofit agencies, the Springfield City Library provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center’s electronic databases, The Foundation Directory Online and Foundation Grants to Individuals Online.
+As a member of Candid.org’s nationwide network of libraries, community foundations, and other nonprofit agencies, the Springfield City Library provides visitors with free public access to Candid’s electronic databases, The Foundation Directory Online and Foundation Grants to Individuals Online.
 The fully searchable databases includes detailed profiles of all active U.S. foundations, as well as an extensive file of recent grants awarded by the nation’s top funders.

-Representatives of nonprofit and grassroots organizations and other patrons are welcome to use the databases in the main reference area (Wellman Hall) at the Central Library at any time during our open hours.
-Wireless access for laptop computers is available.
+Representatives of nonprofit and grassroots organizations and other patrons are welcome to use the databases at the Central Library at any time during our open hours.
+Wireless access for devices is available.

-No preliminary training is required but it can be helpful to meet with a librarian – please contact Elizabeth at 413-263-6828 ext.
-437 or firstname.lastname@example.org for an appointment.
+No preliminary training is required but it can be helpful to meet with a librarian – please contact April Higgins at 413-263-6828 ext.
+423 or email@example.com for an appointment.

 Foundation Directory Online (FDO)